redion1992/psc-theme-hd/README.md

 ```

 Then grab the latest release of this theme from [here](https://github.com/omgmog/psc-theme-hd/releases) and extract it to your USB stick so that you have a `theme `directory containing all of the `images`, `font` and `sounds` directories.

+The default folder mount for BleemSync 1.1 from the USB drive is /etc/bleemsync/theme/ ; drop the whole project into there as a subfolder.

 ![](https://i.imgur.com/S6hh7XE.png)